CarlSargunar/Umbraco-Docker-Workshop/1-Workshop-Intro.md

 ## Next Steps

 The first task we will do is to create a database container.
-To do this, please go to the [2-Database-Container.md](/2-Database-Container.md) file.
+To do this, please continue on the [2-Database-Container.md](/2-Database-Container.md) file.